hypernumbers/learn_elisp_the_hard_way/rsts/lesson-5-1.rst

 We have our new directory in the *load-path* we have our file in that directory.
 Is that enough?

-Quite Emacs and restart (thus losing all our history and defined functions).
-Our new directory should still be in the *load-path* but will the code be loaded.
+Quit Emacs and restart (thus losing all our history and defined functions).
+Our new directory should still be in the *load-path*; but will the code be loaded?

 Emacs has an interactive command for executing interactive functions called execute-extended-command.
 It is bound to the key combination *[M-x]* so simply type that and the focus will switch to the mini-buffer and wait for you to enter the name of the command you want to run.
 Stick in ``omar-hotel``.
 Your attempt to run it should fail.